Contributor: North Tampa Behavioral Health clinical team member Erica Smith, M.A., NCC

 Additionally, while the U.S. only makes up 5% of the world’s population, they consume 75% of the world’s prescription drugs (1).

-Stay-At-Home Moms Are Often Victims to Addiction
+Stay-At-Home Moms Often Fall Victim to Prescription Drug Abuse

 Many people would assume that the individuals who abuse prescription drugs are teenagers and college students.
 However, there is an astounding number of stay-at-home mothers who have also found themselves addicted to these substances.
 Most of these addictions start out innocently enough, but quickly escalate into a severe problem.